Bivariate change point detection: joint detection of changes in expectation and variance: Introduction

-In this paper we propose a bivariate method to jointly quantify change in expectation and in variance.
-We consider two moving sum processes: data is pointwise restricted to adjacent windows from which first the means, and second the empirical variances are compared.
-The first statistic is sensitive to changes in expectation and the second for changes in variance.
-See Figure \ref{fig1} for an example of the two univariate processes (B,C) and their joint consideration (D), details explained later.
-Importantly, the bivariate nature helps to overcome flawed inference as compared to separate univariate approaches.
-Also it enables a straightforward interpretation of the types of changes (expectation, variance or both), as well as their strengths (effect size), while also controlling the error (confidence) about such statements.
-Methodologically, we construct first a statistical test for the null hypothesis of the absence of change points.
+We propose a bivariate method to jointly quantify change in $\mu$ and $\sigma^2$.
+For that we consider two moving sum processes (MOSUM): data are pointwise restricted to adjacent windows from which first the means and second the empirical variances are compared.
+The first statistic is sensitive to changes in $\mu$ and the second to changes in $\sigma^2$.
+See Figure \ref{fig1} for an example of the two univariate processes (B,C) and their joint consideration (D), details are explained later.
+Regarding univariate MOSUM we mention \citet{Steinebach1995,Antoch1999,Huskova2001} and \citet{Eichinger2018}.
+Importantly, the bivariate approach presented here helps overcome flawed inference as compared to separate univariate approaches.
+Also, it enables a straightforward interpretation of the types of changes ($\mu$, $\sigma^2$ or both), as well as their strengths (effect sizes), while also controlling the error (confidence) of such statements.
+Methodologically, we construct first a test for the null hypothesis of an absence of change points.
 Second, we propose an algorithm for change point detection which is run if the null hypothesis is rejected.
-The test and algorithm both rely on the asymptotics of the bivariate moving sum process.

-We mention three upsides: first, theory is highly non-parametric which enables wide-ranging applicability.
-High performance is shown under different distributional assumptions, such as normal-, exponential- or gamma-distributed data.
+We mention three benefits: first, the proposed theory is highly nonparametric which enables wide-ranging applicability.
+Strong performance is shown under different distributional assumptions, including normal-, exponential- or gamma-distributed data.
 Second, multi-scale aspects are captured, meaning that the occurrence of fast as well as slow change points with different strengths of effects are tackled.
 Third, the method is ready to use.
 Theory is proven with all unknown quantities replaced by appropriate estimators.
 A companion $\texttt{R}$-package $\texttt{jcp}$ (\textit{joint change point} detection, \citet{Messer2019}) is provided whose graphical output facilitates interpretation.